 If worse comes to worst, get some earphones that block out environmental sounds.
 And disable your phone for a while.

 Although some people can stay focused when surrounded by chaos, noise generally disrupts mental processes.
 Many students vow that soft music or a television set turned on low keeps them on task and in no way hampers their concentration.
 Researchers would challenge that claim.
 They have found that environmental noise—background music, city sounds, people’s conversations—leads to a decrease in performance for most people.
-While these thing can improve positive emotions, increase performance in sports, and make people complete tasks a little faster, they have disruptive consequences for reading and studying—a chilling finding for students addicted to ambient noise.
+While these things can improve positive emotions, increase performance in sports, and make people complete tasks a little faster, they have disruptive consequences for reading and studying—a chilling finding for students addicted to ambient noise.

 Whether you are in your room in a dormitory or in a public place like a library or a coffee shop you need to create your own space.
 Set some boundaries between you and the outside world with familiar personal objects.
 If you’re in a coffee shop, find a table by yourself, discourage visitors by filling the table with coffee cups, napkins, notes, etc. This not only discourages intruders, but it creates peace of mind.
 “This space is mine alone.”
 Embellishments make the workplace inviting to you and discourage outsiders who might otherwise interrupt your work.